Bunzō Hayata

-Bunzō Hayata (早田 文藏, Hayata Bunzō) was a Japanese botanist noted for his taxonomic work in Japan and Formosa, present day Taiwan.
+Bunzō Hayata (早田 文藏, Hayata Bunzō) was a Japanese botanist noted for his taxonomic work in Japan and Japanese Taiwan.

 Early life

 Hayata was born to a devout Buddhist family in Kamo, Niigata on December 2, 1874.
 When he was 16, Hayata became interested in botany, and he joined the Botanical Society of Tokyo in 1892.
 His schooling was delayed by a series of family tragedies, and he graduated middle school at the age of 23.
 He then attended high school and began to collect botanical samples.

 Hayata enrolled in the botany program at the Imperial University of Tokyo in 1900.
 He graduated in 1903, and entered the graduate program under Jinzō Matsumura.
 He was appointed assistant at the Koishikawa Botanical Gardens in 1904.
 In 1907, he completed his Doctor of Sciences degree.